brucechou1983/chainlit_langgraph/README.md

 export OPENAI_API_KEY=your_api_key_here

+Please note that you can select the LLM for the chatbot in the settings menu next to the text field in the demo.

 ### **Step 3: Running the Demo**
 After completing the above steps, run the Chainlit demo using the following command: